A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the Gamilaroi people as the traditional owners of the land on which the SkyMapper Telescope stands.

 We thank Mike Shara and David Zurek for extensive and vital assistance in obtaining and preparing SAAO observing runs.
 We thank Patrick Woudt, Paul Groot, Laura Rogers, John Southworth, and Lisa Crause for important logistical help.
+We thank the referee for their prompt and very useful report.

 ABL thanks the skilled cooks at the SAAO hostel.
 We thank Sarah Tuttle, Adam Miller, Lucianne Walkowicz, and Dimitri Pourbaix for useful conversations.
 We thank the technical and cleaning staff of the SAAO and the Las Cumbres Observatory network.